 What is a Mammal?

-Mammals are warm-blooded vertebrate animals.
-They have a coat of hair or fur to protect them from the cold.
-Mammals give birth to live young and feed their babies with milk made by the mother.
+Mammals are warm-blooded animals with backbones.
+They have a coat of fur or hair to protect them from the cold.
+This type of animal give birth to live young and feed their babies milk made by the mother.

 Like most other animals mentioned on this site, mammals have symmetry to help them survive.
-Symmetry helps them move well to catch prey, defend themselves and run away if need be.
+Symmetry helps them move well to catch prey, defend themselves and run away if they need to.

 Three More Reasons Animals Have Symmetry

 All the Better to See You With – Symmetry of Eyes

 Many animals have eyes that face forward and others have eyes that face to the side.
 When eyes face forward both eyes see the same thing but from a slightly different angle.
 This gives the brain enough information to have the animal see in 3D.

 Animals with eyes on the sides of their head see differently.
 They can see everything in front and to the side of them.
 This is great for seeing predators sneaking up on them.